 Group: Variants for small and big groups

-Space: Yes for small group variation, no for big group
+Space: Yes as a small group variation, no for a big group

 Materials: None, but props enhance the fun

-• It is generally best never to catch the children, as it can make them feel as though they have failed, so be sensitive to this, but do make convincing attempts to catch them and just miss!
+It is generally best never to catch the children, as it can make them feel they have failed, so be sensitive to this, but do make convincing attempts to catch them, but just miss!

-• Be careful that the children are not too close to each other so that they do not bump one another during the game.
+Be careful that the children are not too close to each other, so they do not bump one another during the game.

-• Add variety by changing the way you say the words.
-Use a flat monotone for several words and then, suddenly, say a word with great enthusiasm.
-This alone can make some children let go of you even though you did not say the magic word.
+Add variety by changing the way you speak.
+For example, use a flat monotone for several words and suddenly say a word with great enthusiasm.
+The surprise factor alone can make some children let go of you even though you did not say the magic word.

 Vary the game by changing the setup.
 For example, you may have pupils seated around you on the floor.
 When they hear the magic word, they get up and move away to safety.
-Another idea is to have children balance on one leg while listening for the magic word, and then clap and run away when they hear it.
-If a child cannot balance, or forgets to clap before running away, he or she does a forfeit.
+Another idea is to have children stand on one leg while listening for the magic word and then clap and run away when they hear it.
+If a child cannot balance or forgets to clap before running away, they do a forfeit.

-• If children become too noisy, play a couple of rounds in total silence (aside from the teacher).
-Being silent becomes part of the game.
+If children become too noisy, play a couple of rounds in total silence (aside from the teacher).
+Then, being silent becomes part of the game.

 How to play – Larger group variation

-To use this idea in a classroom situation, where you have desks and chairs, use the magic word idea as described above, but this time the children sit down when they hear the magic word.
+To use this idea in a classroom with desks and chairs, use the magic word idea described above, but this time the children sit down when they hear the magic word.
 The last one to sit down, if it’s obvious, does a forfeit.

 This game lends itself to any vocabulary.
 You may use short sentences, not just single words.
 For example, ‘train’ could be the magic word.
 Say ‘I like buses, I like cars, I like planes, I like … trains!’
-To teach the past continuous, the magic word could be ‘reading’.
-Say sentences such as ‘I was driving; I was walking; I was reading!’
+Alternatively, to teach the past continuous, the magic word could be ‘was reading.’
+Say sentences such as ‘I was driving, I was walking, and I was reading!’